Pink’s was the largest producer of jam and marmalade in the world by the late nineteenth century.

 Edward Pink era

 Edward Pink (1827 – 1910) emigrated to London from Durley, Hampshire.
-After serving an apprenticeship to a grocer he established a preserves business in 1860.
+After serving an apprenticeship to a grocer he established a preserves business in Holborn from 1860.

-A factory was established on Staple Street, Bermondsey, South London.
+A factory had been established on Staple Street, Bermondsey, South London, where there was ample room for expansion, by 1871.
 The operation utilised steam-powered machinery by 1874.
 Over 400 people were permanently employed, rising to 600 during the busy seasons.